pwall567/mustache-k/README.md

 #### Partials

-"Partial" is the term given to a nested section &ndash; for example a template in a separate file.
+&ldquo;Partial&rdquo; is the term given to a nested section &ndash; for example a template in a separate file.
 Partials are introduced by a tag with '>' following the two left braces &ndash; the remainder of the tag is the name of an external file.